 It is further proposed to entrench a shareholder’s right to nominate directors.
 It is therefore suggested to amend paragraph 10.16(b) of Schedule 10 as follows:

-The MOI may provide for the nomination of one or more directors by any person who is named in the MOI or determined in terms of the MOI.
+The MOI may provide for the nomination of one or more directors by any person who is named in the MOI or determined in terms of the MOI, provided that shareholders have the right to nominate directors.
 Such a person must not be entitled to appoint or remove any director/s.
 The appointment of all directors shall be subject to shareholder approval at any general/annual general meeting (provided the meeting is not conducted in terms of Section 60 of the Act).
 The MOI may provide for the appointment of alternate directors in terms of the Act.

 Paragraph 4.25(d) - Public Shareholders